The Impact of Workplace Design on Productivity

 Contents

 We spend one-third of our life at work.
 That’s a lot of time when you think we also spend one-third of our life asleep too.
-With workplace wellbeing having such a significant impact on our overall mental and physical health, it’s vital that the workplace we spend time in is made to support our minds and bodies.
+With workplace productivity and wellbeing having such a significant impact on our overall mental and physical health, it’s vital that the workplace we spend time in is made to support our minds and bodies.

 UK productivity in the workplace is dwindling.
 Between 1974 and 2008, workplace productivity grew by 2.3%, but from 2008 and 2020, that rate was just 0.5%.
 What’s going wrong?